fairchild/vagrant-mininet/README.md

 Get started by installing Vithe dependencies and bringing up the development vm.

     bundle install
     vagrant up

-will bring up a VM, and run the setup.sh script, which will setuo wireshark and mininet on the vm.
+Will bring up a VM, and run the setup.sh script, which will install and configure mininet and some related tools on the vm.
 You can login and try a few mininet commands.

     vagrant ssh